 There are other metrics that can raise or lower a CR.
 A great product might not sell if it has poorly-targeted social media ads, for example.

 Remember that a conversion rate keeps rising with strategic, consistent, and incremental changes.
 Every little bit helps, so give it a go today!

 TL;DR?
-In short, we can do it for you and send your conversion rate through the roof.
+In short, we can do it for you.
+Let us take your conversion rate optimization efforts through the roof, with ConversionBoost.